shepelevn/skillnotes/README.md

 `page` - pagination number

-Returns the array with Note type
+Returns an array with Note type

 ---